 HIV and abacavir

 Abacavir is a reverse transcriptase inhibitor that is available in the UK for treatment of HIV in paediatric patients aged 3 months or older.
 Its use has been limited by severe hypersensitivity reactions, occurring in up to 5% of patients.
 Susceptibility to these reactions have been strongly associated with HLA-B*5701 allele carriage, particularly amongst Caucasians and Africans/Afro-Americans.9 Therefore, current recommendations are that prior to initiating therapy with abacavir, or if restarting treatment and HLA-B*5701 status is not known, patient testing for the HLA-B*5701 allele should be performed.7 If the patient is positive for this allele, abacavir prescription should be avoided and recorded as an allergy.

+Anaesthetics and analgesia

+Codeine

+Codeine belongs to the wider family of opioids which is converted to its active form, morphine, primarily by the hepatic drug metabolising enzyme cytochrome P450 CYP2D6.
+Over 100 allelic variants have been identified in CYP2D6 of which several result in reduced or no enzyme activity.12 In patients whom are “poor” or “intermediate” metabolisers, the analgesic effects of codeine may be inadequate due to lower levels of the active morphine.
+At present in the UK there are no consensus guidelines on which patients should be screened for CYP2D6 variants.

 Figure 1.
 Diagrammatic illustration of how pharmacogenomics can help explain drugs which have clinical effect (Efficacy) and / or adverse drug reactions (ADR) in human patients.